 Furthermore, per §122.21(r)(6), the owner of a facility must identify the chosen method of compliance with the IM standard for the entire facility and provide sufficient information and justification to support the selected alternative compliance approach.
 Based on the current IM reduction benefits at the station (i.e., location of the CWIS, reduction in AF relative to DIF) and the results of the social cost and social benefit evaluation, installation of additional IM reduction technologies at Marshall is not practical or warranted.

-of 32

-The Division agrees with the conclusion of the Duke report that “the current design and operations at Marshall result in IM primarily composed of fragile clupeids and that the social costs of implementing additional impingement-reduction technology for the Marshall CWIS do not justify the potential social benefits” and “based on the evaluation of social costs and benefits of each technology, the existing (i.e., baseline) configuration at Marshall represents BTA for meeting the entrainment requirements of the Rule.”
+Based upon a review of the information provided by both Duke and independent consultant the Division agrees with the conclusion of the Duke report that “the current design and operations at Marshall result in IM primarily composed of fragile clupeids and that the social costs of implementing additional impingement-reduction technology for the Marshall CWIS do not justify the potential social benefits” and “based on the evaluation of social costs and benefits of each technology, the existing (i.e., baseline) configuration at Marshall represents BTA for meeting the entrainment requirements of the Rule.”

-These conclusions are supported by the four independent peer reviewers retained by Duke and by the DWR environmental scientists (waiting for confirmation from ESS).
+These conclusions are supported by the four independent peer reviewers retained by Duke and by the DWR environmental scientists.
 It is also important to emphasize that the Marshall station operated since 1965 and maintained Balanced and Indigenous Population in Lake Norman, which supports conclusion of the report.
 Furthermore, the station is scheduled to retire in 2034 and any additional technologies installed will have a very short lifespan (7-year accrual period for MDCT and 9-year accrual period for FMS) that is unlikely to have any measurable impact on the aquatic community.

 INSTREAM MONITORING-OUTFALL 002